Menu

 ![]() |

-Lecturer: Dr Ursula Vooght Tel: 031 373 2821 Email: ursulas@dut.ac.za Location: AB0111H Campus: M L Sultan Qualification(s):PhD Media and Cultural Studies (UKZN), Master of Arts in Cultural and Critical Studies (Lond), BA (Hons) English Literature (Lond), Bachelor of Arts (UNP, now UKZN) .
+Lecturer: Dr Ursula Vooght Tel: 031 373 2821 Email: ursulas@dut.ac.za Location: AB0111J Campus: M L Sultan Qualification(s):PhD Media and Cultural Studies (UKZN), Master of Arts in Cultural and Critical Studies (Lond), BA (Hons) English Literature (Lond), Bachelor of Arts (UNP, now UKZN) .
 Bio: Dr Ursula Vooght is a Lecturer in the Programme of English and Communication.
-She lectures in the Faculty of Arts and has supervised BA Hons (Film) students at AFDA, Durban.
+She lectures in the Faculty of Arts and Design and has supervised BA Hons (Film) students at AFDA, Durban.
 Her primary research interest is in the adaptation of texts.
 This long-standing interest has been pursued through her PhD and published research, and her own creative projects, which include graphic novel and screenplay adaptations.
-Prior to entering academia, she worked for more than a decade in Corporate Communications. .
-Courses Currently Teaching: Business Communication and Information Literacy, Communication 1, English for the Arts, Interpersonal Communication and the Self Research and Innovation focus: Adaptation Studies; Cultural Studies; Communication Studies, Literary Studies |
+She has also supervised in the area of identity and communication, and film genres.
+Prior to entering academia, she worked for more than a decade in Corporate Communications.
+Courses Currently Teaching: Business Communication and Information Literacy, Communication 1, English for the Arts, Interpersonal Communication and the Self Research and Innovation focus: Dr Vooght is interested in interdisciplinary topics which draw on the disciplines of Adaptation Studies and/or Media and Cultural Studies and/or Communication Studies and/or Literary Studies. |